Airbnb Inc. (ABNB) Beta Value: Understanding the Market Risk

 ABNB Trading at 14.93% from the 50-Day Moving Average

-During the last 5 trading sessions, ABNB fell by -5.02%, which changed the moving average for the period of 200-days by +4.22% in comparison to the 20-day moving average, which settled at $122.33.
-In addition, Airbnb Inc. saw 41.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ABNB rose by +3.45%, which changed the moving average for the period of 200-days by +9.49% in comparison to the 20-day moving average, which settled at $124.19.
+In addition, Airbnb Inc. saw 46.20% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading